Jimmy Teal

-Jimmy Wayne Teal (born August 18, 1962) is an American former professional football wide receiver in the National Football League (NFL) who played for the Buffalo Bills and Seattle Seahawks.
+Jimmy Wayne Teal (born August 18, 1962) is an American former professional football player who was a wide receiver in the National Football League (NFL) for the Buffalo Bills and Seattle Seahawks.
 He was selected by the Bills in the fifth round of the 1985 NFL draft with the 130th overall pick.
 He played college football for the Texas A&M Aggies.